servertastic/servertastic-api/api2.md

 `hashing_algorithm` | Optional. | Expected values `SHA2-256`(default) and `SHA2-256-FULL-CHAIN`

 ####SmarterTools Products
 The place call for the SmarterTools products works in the same was as for the SSL products above but the information that is required varies slightly.
-For example many of the fields aren’t required and an end customer email address must be specified.
-Please note a bundle can only ever be assigned to an email address once, across the SmarterTools system.
+You must first use the `generatetoken` call to generate a token for the order which is then used for fulfilment.

+When placing the order you must supply a `smartertools_email`.
+This is the email address to assign the licence to.
+If the email address does not have an account with SmarterTools then one will be created and the licence assigned.

 Before using these API calls Resellers must login to the web interface at <https://reseller.servertastic.com> and activate the product group by accepting the Terms and Conditions.

 **`place` order request**

-`https://api.servertastic.com/smartertools/order/place?st_product_code=[Product Code]&api_key=[Reseller API Key]&end_customer_email=[Email address that the bundle is assigned to]&reseller_unique_reference=[Unique order reference supplied by the reseller - 35 chars maximum]`
+`https://api2.servertastic.com/order/place?order_token=[Order Token]&smartertools_email=[email address to assign the licence to]`

 **`place` order response**